poanetwork/hydrabadger/README.md

 Type `cargo run [--release] -- --help` (or `target/peer_node --help` if already built) for command line options (more coming soon!).

+*TODO: Add details about expected output*
+*TODO: Add option to run in non-release mode to slow down output*

 ### Current State